 Disputation Record #4 (of 5)

 Adversity: Another company.
-Again, it’s an online travel agency.
-Just like the other ones have been.
+It’s an online travel agency, just like the other ones have been.
 I make it all the way through.
 I reserve the flights for returning to Canada.
-And yep, a little while later, I receive an e-mail telling me that the reservation was cancelled because of a technical error and that I’ll receive a full refund within 3 – 5 business days.
+And again, a little while later, I received an e-mail telling me that the reservation was canceled because of a technical error and that I’ll receive a full refund within 3 – 5 business days.

-Belief: Hmm.
-Again.
-Really?
-I know what to do next.
-This is sure frustrating though.
+Belief: I know what to do next.
+This is sure frustrating.
 I haven’t had to go through this much trouble before to book flights.
 The process used to be so smooth.
 I will keep on being patient.
 At least as much as I can be.
 I know I’m capable of that.

 Consequences: I’m done trying to book flights back to Canada through online travel agencies.
-Both reservation cancellation e-mails have told me to book directly with the airlines, so that’s what I’m going to do.
+Both reservation cancellation e-mails have told me to book directly with the airlines, so I will do that.
+Why wasn’t I already doing that?

-Disputation: I have now gone through all of the online travel agencies that I had in mind.
-None of them have worked out.
+Disputation: I have gone through all the online travel agencies I had in mind.
+None of them worked out.
 Now I know to only book directly with the airlines.
-Come to think of it, that’s what I used to do, and it always worked out before.
-So I know it’s going to work out this time, too.
+That’s what I used to do, and it always worked before.
+So, I know it will work this time, too.

 Disputation Record #5 (of 5)

 Belief: Ha ha ha ha ha!
-I have to laugh.
-At least on the inside.
+I have to laugh, at least on the inside.
 This is ridiculous.
-It can seem like I’m not supposed to be going back to Canada yet.
-Is that what this is?
-Is this a sign that I’m supposed to apply for the resident permit so I can stay in Portugal?
+It seems like I’m not supposed to return to Canada yet.
+Is this a sign that I’m supposed to apply for a resident card to stay in Portugal?
 If this next effort doesn’t work, then yes, I’m supposed to stay in Portugal.

 Consequences: I’m done trying to book flights online this time.
-I can admit that my failed options so far are simply leading me where to go next.
+My failed options so far are simply leading me to where to go next.
 I’m ready to go to an airline desk.

-Disputation: Wow, I actually have to go in person to book flights.
+Disputation: I have to go in person to book flights.
 Technology does have its limits.
-Either I’m going to end up with a successful reservation for flights in a few minutes, or I’ll know that I’m being given a clear indicator that it just isn’t in the cards for me to be back in Canada yet.
+Either I will have a successful flight reservation in a few minutes, or I’ll know I’m being given a clear indicator that it isn’t in the cards for me to return to Canada yet.

 What happened next?

-I went to an airline desk at the airport, and my efforts paid off.
+I went to an airline desk at the Porto, Portugal airport, and my efforts paid off.
 I was finally successful in getting flights booked.
 No cancellation either.
-I get to go back to Canada later this month.
-I’ve been away for almost 3 months.
-Being back is gonna take some getting used to.
+I get to return to Canada later this month.
+I’ve been away for almost three months.
+Being back will take some getting used to.

-I’m sure you’re facing some challenges in your life that require perseverance to work through.
-Learned optimism is a tool that you can use to help you keep going.
-If you keep your own Disputation Record, that can help you build up your perseverance so you meet your challenges and conquer them in the arena of life.
+I’m sure you’re facing some challenges that require perseverance to work through.
+Learned optimism is a tool you can use to help you keep going.
+If you keep your own Disputation Record, that can help you build up your perseverance to deal with your challenges.

 Tell me about what struggles you’ve overcome.
 How has learned optimism helped you be stronger?
 Let me know in the comments section below.